deepak9032/voca/README.txt

     3. Wallet is created with minimum required balance(X), have hard-coded it to Rs.
 5000 for now.

+    4. transactionLog is a map which stores all debit/credit logs for an user as a list of string.

-    4. Throwing custom exceptions for edge-cases.
+    5. Throwing custom exceptions for edge-cases.

-    5. Synchronized the code inside debit method to make it thread safe
+    6. Synchronized the code inside debit method to make it thread safe